sergioafanou/smart-cv/_posts/2021-04-06-the-global-computer-chip-shortage-explained-what-it-means-for-you-and-your-tech.md

 ---
-title : The global computer chip shortage explained: What it means for you and your tech
+title : "The global computer chip shortage explained: What it means for you and your tech"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/computer-chip-shortage-1212941/